alexeyinkin/flutter-app-state/README.md

       My email is here: https://pub.dev/publishers/ainkin.com/packages
     * **Send me your project link** so I can list it among users to have a richer gallery of examples.
       Get a free ad from me.
-      If it is a proprietary website or app, people will see what is possible.
-If it is open-source, it will get more attention here and gain more users.
+      If it is a proprietary website or app, people will see what is possible to do with the package.
+      And if it is open-source,
+      it will get more attention here and gain more users.
     * **Reports an Issue** if you find anything wrong.

 * **Program**:
     * **Code Generator**.
-This package needs one to generate `Page` and `PagePath` classes.
+This package needs one to generate `Page` and `PagePath` classes, a page factory and `PagePath` parsing chain.
       You can design or implement it.
     * **Tests**.
 You can cover it.
     * **Other PRs**.
 Please share your idea in an issue first.